-Niagara Hospice offers art, massage and music therapies for patients who
+Niagara Hospice offers music and massage therapies for patients who

 Niagara Hospice also offers pet visits by trained volunteers.
 In some patients, pet visits have been found to reduce blood pressure, increase mental alertness, reduce anxiety and increase attention skills.
 Some of the goals of pet visits are to improve interactions with others and reduce loneliness.
 It has been observed that pets have a comforting and often healing touch that no one else can duplicate.